Analysis | The Republican Party tries to figure out the path forward

 As he put it at a rally in December: “We’re all victims.
 Everybody here.
 All these thousands of people here tonight.
 They’re all victims.
 Every one of you.”

 But even with his election, the evolution of the base wasn’t yet complete.
 Trump was untamed by the position, but he was unable — through a combination of ineptitude, indifference and a lack of political power — to overhaul the government as thoroughly as his base expected.
 He’d pledged to uproot Washington’s problems (“I alone can fix it”) but was unable to uproot some problems for the simple reason that they didn’t exist.
-So by his second year in office, some of his supporters had shifted their attention to another savior: Q.
+So, by his second year in office, some of his supporters had shifted their attention to another savior: Q.

 Q was, in theory, a government official who was willing to anonymously describe a secret war against pedophilia being conducted by the government and by Trump.
 There was no rational reason to believe that the person actually existed, much less that what he was describing was reality, but the appeal, in part, was precisely that it was so out there.

 QAnon, the conspiracist universe that grew up around Q’s intentionally cryptic pronouncements (called “drops”), offered all of the elements that had been burbling on the right for more than a decade.
-It discouraged reliance on traditional media, empowering followers by convincing them that they could do their own research and suss out the meaning of Q’s drops.
+It discouraged reliance on traditional media outlets, empowering followers by convincing them that they could do their own research and suss out the meaning of Q’s drops.
 It leveraged distrust of institutions.
 Deciphering the drops encouraged the formation of communities and groups.
 QAnon adherents used the Internet to organize into their own communities, ones in which their interest in Q wasn’t mocked or derided.

 As CNN's Elle Reeve put it when we spoke shortly after the Jan.
 6 riot, the robust QAnon presence at the Capitol was to some degree a function of that sense of community.

-“All of these people who’ve met online and maybe the people in their real-life social circles don’t believe in what they believe in.
+“Maybe the people in their real-life social circles don’t believe in what they believe in.
 And that’s frustrating to them,” Reeve said.
-“So the energy of all these people who’ve met online finally going to be together in real life.
-Finally getting to meet each other.”

-She described a QAnon group she’d been tracking which, in the days prior, had expressed excitement about traveling to D.C. : “What joy it was to finally meet each other and then, in turn, do something that they thought was good for the country.”
+She described a QAnon group she’d been tracking that, in the days prior, had expressed excitement about traveling to D.C. : “What joy it was to finally meet each other and then, in turn, do something that they thought was good for the country.”

 This is key.
-QAnon adherences offers self-reliance on information systems and gives an uncomplicated sense of order and hope.
+QAnon guidance offers self-reliance on information systems and gives an uncomplicated sense of order and optimism.

 “I view it as hope,” an adherent named Connor who I spoke with at a Trump rally in Pennsylvania in 2018 told me.
 “It’s like there’s a larger design.
 Despite all the chaos the country is going through, there is a backbone of what’s taking place behind the scenes.”